 ii Requirements for jurisdiction and venue

 An infringement suit may be brought only in a federal district where the defendant resides, or where the defendant has committed acts of infringement and has a regular and established place of business.
-Domestic businesses are considered to reside in their state of incorporation.9 Foreign defendants may be sued in any federal district so long as personal jurisdiction can be found in the United States.
-The ITC, on the other hand, does not depend on personal jurisdiction over the accused infringer but has in rem jurisdiction over the accused infringing goods.
+Domestic businesses are considered to reside in their state of incorporation.7 Foreign defendants may be sued in any federal district so long as personal jurisdiction can be found in the US.
+The ITC, on the other hand, does not depend on personal jurisdiction over the accused infringer but has in r em jurisdiction over the accused infringing goods.

 iii Obtaining relevant evidence of infringement and discovery

 The US rules allow for significant amounts of pre-trial discovery under a broad concept of relevance.
 Discovery is available from the opposing party through a variety of vehicles, including mandatory disclosures, requests for documents and things, interrogatories, depositions of witnesses and expert reports.
 Discovery is also available from non-parties by a subpoena for documents or deposition.
 In ITC investigations, discovery is also available, however it is produced more quickly because of the compressed time frame of such investigations.